 We try to encourage students to eat a healthy and balanced diet.
 The menus (which are published each week on the catering notice boards) are carefully monitored to ensure they meet the requirements for nutrition.
-Vegetarian options are always available (and, although priority is given to vegetarians, other students may request the vegetarian option on the understanding that they might have to wait until near the end of service).
+Vegetarian options are always available.
 Students with special dietary requirements are catered for.